• Skip to primary navigation

 • Try not to get lost aimlessly walking.

-There are some unsafe places to travel in South America, just like any continent.
-This is why I say to keep your travel gear down to a minimum.
+There are many unsafe places to travel in South America, just like any continent.
+This is why I suggest to keep travel gear down to a minimum.

-The tips I’ve noted may sound obvious but can be easily overlooked in most situations, especially when you are in some of the bigger cities.
+The tips I’ve noted may sound obvious but can be easily overlooked in most situations, especially when you are in certain areas of the bigger cities.

 Buses in South America

-Although it’s possible that you could get your belongings swiped on a bus journey, this has never happened to me while traveling solo in South America for the following reasons.
+Although it’s possible that you could get your belongings swiped on a bus journey, this hasn’t happened to me while traveling solo in South America.

 • I keep my bag with me at all times.